-PERMIT OR CERTIFICATE CONDITION - A requirement or restriction in a permit or certificate necessary to assure protection of life, natural resources, property, and adequate beach use and access rights (consistent with the Dune Protection Act) which a permittee must satisfy in order to be in compliance with the permit or certificate.
+Permit or Certificate Condition - A requirement or restriction in a permit or certificate necessary to assure protection of life, natural resources, property, and adequate beach use and access rights (consistent with the Dune Protection Act) which a permittee must satisfy in order to be in compliance with the permit or certificate.

-PERMITTEE - Any person authorized to act under a permit or a certificate issued by a local government.
+Permittee - Any person authorized to act under a permit or a certificate issued by a local government.

-PERSON - An individual, firm, corporation, association, partnership, consortium, joint venture, commercial entity, the United States Government, the state, a municipality, commission, political subdivision, or any international or interstate body or any other governmental entity.
+Person - An individual, firm, corporation, association, partnership, consortium, joint venture, commercial entity, the United States government, a state, a municipality, commission, political subdivision, or any international or interstate body or any other governmental entity.

-PIPELINE - A tube or system of tubes used for the transportation of oil, gas, chemicals, fuels, water, sewerage, or other liquid, semi-liquid, or gaseous substances.
+Pipeline - A tube or system of tubes used to transport oil, gas, chemicals, fuels, water, sewerage, or other liquid, semi-liquid, or gaseous substances.

-PRACTICABLE - In determining what is practicable, the Commissioners Court shall consider the effectiveness, scientific feasibility, and commercial availability of the technology or technique.
-The Commissioners Court shall also consider the cost of the technology or technique.
+Practicable - In determining what is practicable, the Village Council shall consider the effectiveness, scientific feasibility, and commercial availability of the technology or technique.
+The Village Council shall also consider the cost of the technology or technique.

-PRODUCTION AND GATHERING FACILITIES - The equipment used to recover and move oil or gas from a well to a main pipeline, or other point of delivery such as a tank battery, and to place such oil or gas into marketable condition.
+Production and Gathering Facilities - The equipment used to recover and move oil or gas from a well to a main pipeline, or other point of delivery such as a tank battery and to place such oil or gas into marketable condition.
 Included are pipelines used as gathering lines, pumps, tanks, separators, compressors, and associated equipment and roads.